Julie K. Andersen, PhD, Professor

 Parkinson’s disease, risk factors: genetic and environmental; therapeutics.

-“My greatest hope is that our work here at the Buck will allow us to diagnose Parkinson's at the earliest possible stage, so treatment can begin before the disease has a chance to progress.
+“My greatest hope is that our work here at the Buck will allow us to diagnose neurodegenerative diseases at the earliest possible stage, so treatment can begin before these conditions have a chance to progress.
 That would free patients to live fulfilling lives without major disability.’’

 - Julie K. Andersen, PhD